Oichkatzelesfrettschen/linux-486/README.md

 On my machine (Ryzen 1700x, 16GB RAM), building the toolchain takes around ten minutes; building Linux takes around a minute, and the remaining steps take less than a minute each.

 After successful execution of all scripts, you should have `floppy.img` (boot image) and `modules.img` (modules).
 These can be `dd`'d to a 1.44M 3.5" floppy disk.

+The modules disk is FAT12 formatted and defaults to 1440 KB.
+You can create a smaller image by passing a size in kilobytes to `build-modules.sh`, for example `./build-modules.sh 720` for a 720 KB disk.
+Ensure the `modules/` directory fits within the requested size before running the script.

 ## Booting the system